Team5-CS-Capstone/Team5-PKI_Scheduler/README.md

 - Documentation Pages for front and backend
 - Tests set up and ready to start unit tests
 - Color feature implented to indicate if current enrollment is above maximum

+#### Milestone #4:
+- Issue with enrollment in crosslisted classes fixed
+- New database linking professor IDs and class IDs
+  - Classes can have multiple professors (TAs) and multiple professors can teach multiple classes
+- API endpoint to call professor(s) from class ID
+- Professor(s) for class now displayed on the class details page
+- Filter by classes with enrollment past maximum first
+- Dropdown menu to select amount of students in class
+- **Very** basic algorithm implemented for determining sufficient class locations
+- Menu to select a class to swap with
+- API endpoint to swap necessary class information